Stations in the Shadows to be presented for Lent

-Based on the traditional Stations of the Cross, Stations in the Shadows uses portrayers behind a screen to depict Jesus' way to Calvary, combined with readings from Scripture and reflections as well as song.
+Based on the traditional Stations of the Cross, Stations in the Shadows uses portrayers behind a screen to depict Jesus’ way to Calvary, combined with readings from Scripture and reflections, and song.

 Stations in the Shadows will also be presented at 3 p.m.
 Sunday at All Saints Roman Catholic Church social hall, 501 Center St., Boswell.